MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Create impactful content together</h3>
-                                                    <p>Learn how to use Office integration with OneDrive and SharePoint to access, share, and coauthor documents.
-You can also download Office mobile apps to help you access everything you need while you're on the move.</p>
+                                                    <p>Use Office integration with OneDrive and SharePoint to access, share, and coauthor documents.
+And download Office mobile apps to help you access everything you need while you're on the move.</p>
                                                 </div>
                                             </div>
                                         </div>